pefcos/lamp-vscode-extension/README.md

 ### Syntax Highlighting

 This extension highlights types and keywords in the lamp language, as well as values and comments.
-To install it, simply move it to your vscode extensions folder and enjoy!
+To install it, simply move it to your vscode extensions folder, restart your editor and enjoy!
 It is automatically associated with any file with the ".lamp" extension.

 ### Code Snippets